 Location: House 3211 - 107

 Linda S. Stewart is the CETL Assistant Director for Graduate Student Support and an Associate Professor in the Department of English.
 In accordance with CETL's mission to emphasize graduate student programming, the Assistant Director facilitates the professional development of graduate students as educators and future faculty who are preparing themselves for the academic job market.
-To that end, Linda is available for classroom observations and consultations, and she also conducts workshops and webinars to support graduate students.
+To that end, Linda is available for classroom observations and consultations, and she also conducts workshops and webinars to support graduate students and faculty.
 She teaches the one-credit GRAD 9001 College and University Teaching course, an 11-week course offered online and facilitates a self-paced, online "Introduction to Scholarly Teaching" course.
 She also designs and delivers custom programming for graduate student programs.
 Along with the CETL team, she facilitates teaching-related orientations and events for graduate students who are currently teaching or who are interested in teaching in the future.

 Linda's experience with online teaching and learning:

 - Eight years of teaching undergraduates and graduate students online

 - Online Course Design certification